BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Mammoth only has one place for lodging: Mammoth Hot Springs Hotel and Cabins.

-All Yellowstone lodging is mostly rustic, with no TV or internet.
+Yellowstone lodging is mostly rustic, with no TV or microwaves in the rooms.
 They also have no air conditioning, but with average daytime temps around 80 degrees in the summer, A/C isn’t needed.

 Mammoth Hotel was the first stop for all the early park visitors, and as such is more “luxury” than many of the others.
-They even have Hot Tub Cabins you can stay in.
+They even have “hot tub cabins” where you can stay.

 See my North Entrance article for more about lodging in the Gardiner area, as well as Where should you stay when visiting Yellowstone?